Interior Design

 Upon completion of this course, the student will be able to:

-- examine purchase orders of interior design furnishings, finish materials, products, and their installation.
+- create purchase orders of interior design furnishings, finish materials, products, and their installation.

-- review purchase orders, contracts, purchase agreements, and other documents required for client approval.
+- analyze purchase orders, contracts, purchase agreements, and other documents required for client approval.

 - identify and interpret various methods of compensation for interior design services.